 How can you minimise your impact on the countryside and other users when you’re out on the lanes?
 Or how about doing your bit to promote 4×4, quad or motorcycle use as an acceptable and sustainable pastime?
 Remember: You can be a responsible laner and still have a good time on the trail!

-- Where possible, use research and local knowledge to ensure that your chosen route is navigable.
+- ONLY use rights of way that are open for public vehicular use.
+Where possible, use research and local knowledge to ensure that your chosen route is navigable.
+If challenged then remain courteous, if still not resolved, leave and recheck the legality of the route.

 - Consider walking unfamiliar lanes prior to driving – if in doubt do not continue, there’s always another day.

-- Take note and act on road signs and notices – they may indicate voluntary restraints, one way systems or a traffic regulation order (TRO).
+- TAKE note and act on road signs and notices – they may indicate voluntary restraints, one-way systems or a traffic regulation order (TRO).

 - When you meet a horse rider on the trail, best practice is to pull over as far as possible, turn engine off and allow them to pass.
 Wait until they are well clear before proceeding.

-- Clearing an obstruction (abatement) is a legal right, but only attempt this within your own capabilities and with tools or equipment that you would normally carry within your vehicle.
+- Clearing an obstruction (abatement) is a legal right, but only attempt this within your own capabilities and with hand tools or equipment that you would normally carry within your vehicle.

 - Report any obstructions to your ATUK area representative and / or the local authority.